 I use my own strap, and I place it in the center of the ramp and hook it to the hooks that the safety chains go for my truck.

-I shouldn’t have to say this but its happen before.
+I shouldn’t have to say this, but it’s happened before.
 Make sure your Truck is in park and the parking brake is one before loading and unloading your machine.

 Here is a reason you strap down your ramp to your truck…